akamai/terraform-provider-akamai/docs/data-sources/appsec_penalty_box.md

 ---
-layout: "akamai"
+layout: akamai
-page_title: "Akamai: Penalty Box Settings"
-subcategory: "Application Security"
+subcategory: Application Security
-description: |-
- Penalty Box
 ---

 # akamai_appsec_penalty_box

 **Scopes**: Security policy

 Returns penalty box settings for the specified security policy.
 When the penalty box is enabled for a policy, clients that trigger a WAF Deny action are placed in the “penalty box”.
 There, the action you select for penalty box (either Alert or Deny ) continues to apply to any requests from that client for the next 10 minutes.